emmanuelmarkjr/snapup/README.md

 configure the mail settings to enable email sending on password reset.

-python manage.py runserver to start your server
+python manage.py runserver to start running your server